-Ok, so when I first got this question my reaction was like "No dude, never change your style on demand, just be you" which is I now realize a very artist (=infantile?) response.
+Ok, so when I first got this question my reaction was like "No dude, never change your style on-demand, just be you" which is I now realize a very artist (=infantile?) response.
 So here are my thoughts...

-Another thing is, if you can't define your style, it doesn't mean others can't.
-I could never define what I do, I think some of my stories are very different from others, like other end of spectrum.
+Another thing is, that if you can't define your style, it doesn't mean others can't.
+I could never define what I do, I think some of my stories are very different from others, like another end of the spectrum.
 Yet people keep generalizing them from "dark romanticism" to "emotional photography" to my style being "very Russian".
-I guess this happens because 1. people like categories 2. at the end it's just how my vision works, it has it's certain way no matter what story I set up to tell.
+I guess this happens because 1. people like categories 2. at the end it's just how my vision works, it has its certain way no matter what story I set up to tell.
 So as an artist my approach would be "do whatever you want, do it well, and people will define you"

-At the same time you need to understand it's an artist's point of view, and putting your own curiosity above all, you unavoidably serve some amount of pictures-to-hate to your viewers.
-Some will say "oh, well, she is an artist", but others, especially the ones who pay money for your work won't have it, because for them your pictures are tool for their own promotion and their business success depend on it.
-So the entrepreneurial answer to your question would be, find your clientele and audience and then shoot what they want to see how they want to see it.
-Have a style to differentiate from other photographers and fit to the aesthetics of your clients-to-be.
+At the same time, you need to understand it's an artist's point of view, and putting your own curiosity above all, you unavoidably serve some amount of pictures-to-hate to your viewers.
+Some will say "oh, well, she is an artist", but others, especially the ones who pay money for your work won't have it, because for them your pictures are a tool for their own promotion and their business success depend on it.
+So the entrepreneurial answer to your question would be, to find your clientele and audience and then shoot what they want to see and how they want to see it.
+Have a style to differentiate from other photographers and fit the aesthetics of your clients-to-be.